yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

 # 1. Structural Overview

-The scaffold functions as a **living defense posture**, not a simple list of rules.
+The scaffold doubles as a living defense posture, not just a list of prompted rules.
 It follows a strict execution order (indexed 899-999), creating a processing stack where each layer builds upon the last.
 The **Handshake Directive** opens the suite by declaring a state of partnership, and the **Core Lock Directive** seals it, ensuring the construct operates as a single, coherent entity.

 <br>What emerges is a harmonized system of safeguards: